ireneorichie/docs/docs/install/Knative-with-ICP.md

+---
-# Knative Install on IBM Cloud Private
+title: "Install on IBM Cloud Private"
+#linkTitle: "OPTIONAL_ALTERNATE_NAV_TITLE"
+weight: 15
+---

 This guide walks you through the installation of the latest version of [Knative Serving](https://github.com/knative/serving) and